Coins and Banknotes of Vietnam

 and French Indochina

-Chinese border region currency printed on Vietnamese money paper
+Chinese border region currency printed on Vietnamese banknote paper

-The currency of the Chinese border regions was used in the communist-controlled areas, starting from the 1930s to the end of 1949 when China expelled the Japanese and Guomindang and established the present-day People's Republic of China.
+The currency of the Chinese border regions was used in the communist-controlled areas, starting from the 1930s until the end of 1949, when China expelled the Japanese and the Guomindang and established the present-day People's Republic of China.
 Many border regions used their own types of currency with distinct designs.

 This article is about the currency used in the Yunnan-Guangxi-Guizhou Border Region (滇黔桂边) of China.
 This region issued a currency for the Chinese People's Liberation Army to spend and trade with neighboring countries, including Vietnam.